shoooooman/ACFTS/client/README.md

 In this case, transactions (addrs[0] → addrs[1], 200) will be created.

 Make sure that the sender has the enough amount of assets.

+Note that in GUI mode, these processes are executed in the backgound.

 ## [WIP] Benchmarking